MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 ## Task 5: Enable virtual machine replication

+In this task, you will enable replication for a virtual machine to ensure business continuity and disaster recovery.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Recovery Services vaults**, and then select **Recovery Services vaults** under services. click **+ Create**.

 1. On the **Create Recovery Services vault** blade, specify the following settings: